 - Father’s Day

 - Father’s day will be coming up next month on June 16, so May will be a good time to start stocking your boards with some good recipes to celebrate!
 If you search for “Father’s day food” online, the first thing that will pop up is bacon, which I think is absolutely fantastic.
 You know your father better than me, but in general for Pinterest, focus on bacon dishes, steaks, burgers, pizzas, dishes that incorporate beer, grilling/smoking recipes, breakfast ideas, chicken wings, plus the drinks!
 Whiskeys, bourbons, wines, etc. Now, my father is not a drinker, so in his household, we get drunk off dessert.
 So don’t forget about the chocolate!
 Cakes, cookies, brownies, ice cream, and more!

 In Season Produce

 Naturally you’ll want to focus on any produce that is currently in season each month!
 To help with this, I am going to be putting together a monthly seasonal produce guide (with tips on how to choose, store, and cook with each ingredient!)
-My May produce guide is coming soon, with associated recipes, but here is a list of in-season produce to focus on:
+My May produce guide can be found here, with associated recipes, but here is a list of in-season produce to focus on:

 - Vidalia Onions